HuemulSolutions/enola/docs/user_guide.md

 #### 1. **Initialize the Tracking Object**

 First, import the necessary modules and initialize the `Tracking` object.
 Use a unique `session_id` to identify the session.
 In this example, a chatbot made with Ollama will be used for model responses.
-You can use your own model or You can visit our Guide: Creating a Chatbot using Ollama (available soon).
+You can use your own model or visit our section [Build a Chatbot using Ollama](building_chatbot_ollama.md).

 ```python
 from enola.tracking import Tracking